stephenmerritt74/6306CaseStudy2/Presentation/CaseStudy2.md

 |Writer                                  |   19|
 |Writer/editor                           |    2|

+As discussed in the data tidying section, even following a significant cleanup of the occupation column, 500 unique occupations remained in the dataset.
+Those occupations that received a count of 1 were combined into a separate category of "other", combining 374 unique entries.

 ```r
 # 4d Determined the counts of participants per country
 ppc <- setNames(tally(group_by(tidydata18_67, Country), sort = TRUE), c("Country", "Count"))